TryGhost/docs/content/concepts/features.md

 Ghost automtically generates the correct `rel="canonical"` tag for each post and page so that search engines always prioritise one true link.

+---

+If you're curious to see more, check out the [features page](https://ghost.org/features/) on Ghost.org.